eneliviu/LovePlanningCLI/README.md

 ## <font color="red">Known bugs and issues</font>
 - Switching back to the Main Menu from the User Menu not implemented yet;
-- In rare situations, the app may exit ungracefully due to API call errors.
+- In rare situations, the app may exit ungracefully due to API call issues.
-- Python Linter raises PEP 8 issues due to the length of the run.py script.

 If you encounter issues or bugs, please create an issue by clicking [here](https://github.com/eneliviu/LovePlanningCLI/issues).